HMS Ajax (F114): Fate

 She was decommissioned 31 May 1985, then replaced as a static training ship at Devonport.
 On 3 August 1988, Ajax arrived at Millom, Cumbria to be broken up.

 Her anchor is now located at the local Royal Canadian Legion Branch (Hunt Street) and bell hangs in the Ajax Town Council Chamber in Ajax, Ontario.

+One of her radio masts can be seen at Millom RUFC, Wilson Park, Haverigg where it acts as the flagpole near the entrance to the car park.